 Microdermabrasion is one of the most popular non-surgical facial transformation methods.
 The practice of microdermabrasion has been around for years, but modern science has improved the old procedures, making them safer, easier to control and much more effective.
 The machines that were first used for microdermabrasion used aluminum oxide crystals.
 These crystals reddened the skin and were dangerous if breathed into the lungs or accidentally ingested.
 Many spas still use machines with aluminum oxide crystals, but our medical spa uses diamond tip surgical steel hand-held implements that do not use suction.
 This is good for people who have broken capillaries.
 This allows for the same gorgeous, exfoliating results without the harmful side effects.
 Conveniently located in Jacksonville, Garcia Facial Plastic Surgery, led by double board-certified facial plastic and reconstructive surgeon Dr. Phillip Garcia, offers microdermabrasion to residents of Ponte Vedra Beach, Orange Park, Lakeside and nearby areas in North Florida.

 What Is Microdermabrasion and What Does It Do?

 Microdermabrasion is a chemical-free, non-invasive skin treatment that removes the outermost layer of skin cells using exfoliation.
-The process of mechanical exfoliation is completed by pushing minute baking soda particles across the exterior of the skin at high speeds.
-While this is happening, an adjustable vacuum applies mild suction along the top layer of the epidermis, safely whisking away layers of dead skin cells.
+The process of mechanical exfoliation is completed by holding the skin taught while a gentle pressure is applied, moving back and forth or in circular motions over the skin.
+This removes dead skin cells from the stratum corneum.
 As a result, blood flow to the treated area is enhanced, and the increased circulation stimulates cell regeneration and collagen production.

 What are Benefits of Microdermabrasion?